mathuin/harehound/API.md

 Client->Server | POS HARE 44.56714 -123.27902
 Server->Client | WIN HOUND-1 44.56710 -123.27905

+## Client Exit
+Clients can exit from the game by sending 'EXIT' followed by their tag.
+The server will delete the data pertaining to that client.
+The server must respond with one of the following:
+* 'OK' if the tag exists.
+* 'ERR' if the tag does not exist.

 # Game End
 The game ends when either the hare is caught by a hound or the hare escapes capture for the duration of the game.
 At this time, the 'WIN' message will be sent by the server in response to any client updates.